Tessmore/timepicker/README.md

 timepicker
 ==========

+Simple plugin for input fields to quickly select a time in hour:minute style.

+# Usage

-Simple helper for input fields with an hour:minute selector.
-Up and down keys to scroll through the hours and minutes
+With the up and down keys the user can scroll through the hours.
+If the shift key is enabled, the minutes are adjusted.